PaulKinlan/paul.kinlan.me/content/2016-12-08-building-a-pubsub-api-in-javascript.markdown

 title: "Building a simple PubSub system in JavaScript"
 ---

-In a recent project building [web push](/designing-a-webpush-service) service I wanted to have my UI respond to application level events (semantically if you will) - there were a couple of components that require information from the system but are not dependent with each other and I wanted them to be able to manage themselves independently of the 'business logic'.
+In a recent project building a [web push](/designing-a-webpush-service) service I wanted to have my UI respond to application level events (semantically if you will) because there were a couple of components that require information from the system but are not dependent with each other and I wanted them to be able to manage themselves independently of the 'business logic'.